 Advocacy Updates Blog

-City of Langley - Official Community Plan Bylaw
+City of Langley - Official Community Plan Amendment Bylaw

 3. Respond to public input that has been received through a two phase, two year public engagement process on the proposed Zoning Bylaw update.